 The Director of Communications

-STEP 1 - COORDINATION GROUP
+STAGE 1 - COORDINATION GROUP

-STEP 3 - REGISTRATION FORM
+STAGE 3 - REGISTRATION FORM

 Registering for the BRIT Challenge is to let us know you are taking part and ensures we can contact your university, college or Students' Union for;